 The office hours are 8:00 am to 4.00 pm.
 Office functions, such as fee payments and EFTPOS, can only be conducted by office staff during these hours.

 Please visit our dedicated Absence from School page.

-Students are not allowed to use mobile phones or music players at school.
+Students are not allowed to use mobile phones at school.
 These items should be switched off at all times and kept in safe place (bag or lockers).

-Under no circumstances are students to use their mobile phones to contact parents between 8:50 am and 3:20 pm.
+Under no circumstances are students to use their mobile phones to contact parents between 8:50 am and 3:20 pm, even if unwell.
 If they need to contact parents, this must be arranged through the College Office.
 Likewise, any parent needing to contact their child(ren) between 8:50 am and 3:20 pm should phone the College Office.

 If you have a message for your son/daughter, please let the office know as early as possible and preferably before lunchtime (1:00 pm) as classes will not be interrupted to pass on routine messages.
 In case of emergencies, there will be exceptions to this rule; however, a paramount aim of the school is to safeguard as much as possible the instruction time of the students.

 Please note that during examination blocks (i.e. HSC, Trial HSC), announcements will not be made over the loudspeaker.
 Where possible, please ensure that your child is informed of any need to leave class before commencing the school day so they are able to present at the office at the required time.
 Examination block dates may be found within the College's Term Planners.

 Parents are asked to notify the school promptly of any change of address, phone number, email address or place of their employment.
 When parents arrange for students to stay with relatives or friends while they themselves are away from home for a period of time, the office must be informed in writing.
 We need particulars relating to the name, address and phone number of relatives/friends and duration of the student's stay.